Harrison-Mitchell/NSEC-3-Walker/README.md

 DNS zones that use DNSSEC must use NSEC or NSEC3 records as a means of authenticated denial-of-existence.
 NSEC allows for fully extracting DNS zones akin to an AXFR zone transfer or a "zone dump".
 NSEC3 adds hashes to this process which must be cracked, but offline cracking is faster than online brute-forcing.
 NSEC(3) Walker automates this extraction process.

-For more technical information see: LINK
+For more technical information see: https://harrisonm.com/blog/nsec-walking

-For a whitepaper analysing NSEC3 recovery see: LINK
+For a whitepaper analysing NSEC3 recovery see: https://harrisonm.com/whitepaper/nsec3-prevalence-and-recoverability.pdf

 ### Dependencies